 - Week of Pregnancy (We're not focusing on your E4W (EDD), but the weeks gestation you are to compare the average changes to other women and babies of the same gestational age).

 - Intuition (How are you feeling today emotionally?
 How are you feeling physically?
 Any specific discomfort points like round ligament pain, back pain, nausea, heart burn, baby in your ribs...etc.?)

 - Nourishment (What are you ingesting?
 Write down all the foods and drinks you're consuming daily for at least a week and surrounding any time you opt for DIY Prenatal Care or attend a prenatal appointment.
 Also include cosmetics, essential oils, lotions and other externally-applied ointments that your liver will be filtering).

 - Movement (Write down your activity level from daily lifestyle movement of cleaning and working to intentional movements of miles walked, stretches and specific exercises or bodywork.
 Remember to include your outside time and natural sunshine time)

-- Clinical Notes (Information gathered through specific tests - Keep your baseline information at the beginning for easy reference - see sections below)
+- Clinical Notes (Information gathered through specific tests and assessments - Keep your baseline information at the beginning for easy reference - see sections below)